wp-plugins/wp-share-buttons/readme.txt

 Share Buttons Social Medias.
 Choose the social websites, from this list, that you want to display in your post Share Buttons size.
 Set the size for the Share icons Button Position.
-Select the position of the buttons on your webpage
+Select the position of the Share buttons on your webpage

 ### Share buttons